 Non-profit vendors are organizations that want to take advantage of the crowds present at our market and spread awareness about their cause.
 Although they are not allowed to sell anything, sometimes we allow sales if all the proceeds go towards the organization’s charitable cause.
 Each applicant can only be in the market twice in a season, and in general we only designate two spots for non-profits each weekend.
 These vendors do not have to pay to take part.

 Seasonal Vendor: NO LONGER AVAILABLE

 Seasonal vendors apply for all 18 Saturdays of the market season.
-By committing to all of these dates, they are (for the most part) guaranteed the same stall.
+By committing to all of these dates, they are (for the most part) assigned the same stall.
 These vendors also pay a discounted fee of $1160.25 giving them one included weekend.